sayedhfatimi/the-contemplative-path-posts/2025-08-25-traffic-blocks-self-driving-cars-and-the-case-for-road-beacons/post.md

 More importantly, autonomy can stabilize traffic before blocks form at all.
 By keeping consistent headways, absorbing small fluctuations in speed, and managing merges with precision, self-driving cars danden the oscillations that normally andlify into jams.
 Instead of being passive participants in instability, they act as shock absorbers for the road network.

-Yet today’s autonomous systems remain primarily reliant on local perception—cameras, lidar, radar, and maps.
+Yet today's autonomous systems remain primarily reliant on local perception—cameras, lidar, radar, and maps.
 This allows them to replicate human driving with far greater accuracy, but it does not yet provide the system-wide coordination needed to treat congestion as a collective phenomenon.
 To move from individual intelligence to networked efficiency, the road itself must learn to speak.

 ## Beacons: Giving the Road a Voice